jonelnaquita/red-final-system/README.md

 # Response and Engage Directly: Batangas State University's Website Personal Assistant Using Chatbot Application

 This repository contains the code and resources for the project "Response and Engage Directly: Batangas State University's Website Personal Assistant Using Chatbot Application."
-This project was developed as part of my capstone 2 in fulfillment of my Bachelor Degree.
+This project was developed as part of my Capstone 2 in fulfillment of my Bachelor Degree.
 The system is designed to answer Frequently Asked Questions (FAQs) of students and stakeholders about the university.

 ## Technologies and Tools